-- Other videos completed or in production describe: the size and number of atoms in our bodies; the cataclysmic cosmic events in which those atoms were created; the arrangement of atoms in material; atom structure; and the Carbon Cycle.
+- Other videos describe the size and number of atoms in our bodies; the cataclysmic cosmic events in which those atoms were created; the arrangement of atoms in material; and atom structure.

 - Information on dinosaurs and the KT extinction event are also the subject of videos.

 Three videos are related to the COVID-19 pandemic.
 The Stardust Mystery characters use the Virtual World space, time, and size-change travel ship to enter a human body.
 In one video, they follow the virus to discover how it enters a cell in the body and hijacks the cell’s ribosome factory to reproduce the protein spikes on the virus surface that will create immunity to the virus.
 A third video looks at our cell’s factories to see how they fabricate substances based on pieces of genetic codes.

 In Mission KT, four crew member of the Cosmic Egg, a Time, Space, and size-change travel ship, embark on a mission to find out if they really have inherited Stardust atoms from the last T-Rex and other living things on earth 65 million years ago.
 There are in-game science videos.